YasCoMa/dispro-kg-project/readme.md

 # BioCypher Disordered Proteins Project
 The dataset and IDPO ontology were downloaded from the DisProt database: https://disprot.org/download.
-The dataset was parsed using the preprocess_annots.py script.
+The dataset was parsed using the scripts/preprocess_annots.py code.
 The preprocessed dataset is in the data folder whie the eco and idpo ontologies are in data/ontologies folder.

 A quick way to set up a BioCypher-driven knowledge graph pipeline.